War of the Worlds (2005): Man tries to bond with his estranged children. Buried things who emerge to wreck havok decide to turn it more difficult.

 The Wizard: A boy discovers his emotionally disturbed half-brother is quite good at video games and travels cross-country with him to California, bringing him to compete in a video game tournament.
 A lot of product placement ensues.

 The Wizard of Oz: Transported to a surreal landscape, a young girl kills the first woman she runs into and then teams up with three complete strangers to kill again.
 This actually appeared as a capsule synopsis in a TV guide, making it the Ur Example.(More where that one came from)

 The tale of a band of murderous thugs who are hired to kill a supposedly evil person in exchange for vital organs, abstract concepts, and a ride.
 After the assassination, it turns out they had the organs and abstract concept all along and the group's leader is allowed to flee.

-A hobo, a repairman, a space marine, and a child are tormented by an angry race car driver.
+Alternatively, a hobo, a repairman, a space marine, and a child are tormented by an angry race car driver.

-After his home is seized through eminent domain and demolished, a man spends many years protesting through direct action.
+Alternatively, after his home is seized through eminent domain and demolished, a man spends many years protesting through direct action.
 After becoming frustrated, he decides to run off and join the military.
 He is decorated for valor, but then deserts.
 He is then robbed by a homeless nine-year-old who is persecuted for having a disability.
 The man later uses torture to extract vital information from a government official in order to stage a coup.
 After seeing his plans apparently come to ruin, however, the man decides to hurl himself into the caldera of a volcano in the hope that this will somehow cause the volcano to violently erupt, wiping out almost every living thing in the country, which it does.
 In the process, however, the coup succeeds, and the new ruler orders the summary executions of several children.
 This film is considered heartwarming fun for the whole family.

-Two men argue about cake and it almost starts the apocalypse.
+Alternatively, two men argue about cake and it almost starts the apocalypse.